panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 3. Dynamic import of modules

-The default importing mechanism of ES modules *always* evaluates and imports the module specified in the `import ... from '...'` &mdash; no matter if you use the module or not.
+The default importing mechanism of ES modules *always* evaluates and imports the module specified in the `import module from 'path'` &mdash; no matter if you use the module or not.

 But sometimes you may want to import the modules dynamically, in which case you can invoke the asynchornous function `import('./path-to-module')`: